tastyigniter/ti-ext-api/README.md

 - Generating User Tokens

 ### Usage
-Go to **Tools > APIs** and use the Create button to create new api resources
+Go to **Tools > APIs** and use the Create button to generate a new api resource

-#### Form
-- **API Name:** Name of your API resource
-- **Base Endpoint:** Base endpoint of your API, ex : api/resourcename
-- **Short Description:** Describe your API
-- **Model:** Select the model to link with the created API
-- **Actions:** Choose the actions handled by this API
-- **Relations:** Comma separated list of relations
-- **Fractal Transformer:** Model custom JSON response using Fractal Transformers

-### Manually Create API resource
+### Manually Create an API resource

+The below command will generate both `Controller` and `Transformer` for the specified resource

 ```
-php artisan create:apicontroller Acme.Extension ControllerName
+php artisan create:apiresource Acme.Extension ResourceName
 ```

-After generating the controller and transformer, you can make them manageable from the admin panel by registering a new api resource
+After the resource has been generated, add it to routes by registering a new api resource.

 **Register API Resource**
 ```
 public function registerApiResources()
 {